-I am a Senior Software Engineer with more than seven years of experience in the Games Industry.
-My skillset is optimal for building game prototypes and game development tools.
+I am a Senior Software Engineer working in the Games Industry.
+With over 25 completed games and prototypes, my skillset is optimal for fast iteration and long-term tooling.

 This was a fun one!
 Lucky Words is a take on Scrabble with real-money gaming added to the mix.
 Players can play against their friends, or the CPU in Easy, Medium, and Hard modes.
 I programmed the whole game from top to bottom.
 The frontend is Adobe Air and the backend is a LAMP stack.